Did you know receiving an informed speech evaluation is an invaluable part of developing public speaking competence and confidence?

-Even though it might seem scary to ask for, and then to receive, specific suggestions and comments about what you've done, how else do you learn what worked and what needs further refinement?
+It might seem scary to ask for, and then to receive, specific suggestions and comments about what you've done.
+But how else do you learn what part of your presentation worked and what aspects need further refinement?

-If you want to move forward, to improve your presentation skills, receiving, and giving, good feedback is vital.
+If you want to move forward, to improve your public speaking skills, receiving, and giving, good feedback is vital.

 Use this page to find out more

-If you want informative feedback and you're not a member of a public speaking club, this page is for you.
+you want informative feedback and you're not a member of a public speaking club, this page is for

 You'll find out how a speech is formally assessed:

-Unfortunately there are few situations outside of specialist public speaking programs, like those in schools, or clubs like Toastmasters International, where you can get a thorough and useful speech evaluation.
+Unfortunately, there are few situations outside of specialist public speaking programs, like those in schools, or clubs like Toastmasters International, where you can get (or give) a thorough and useful speech evaluation.

 Despite the ability to present well being recognized as a desirable skill it's seldom encouraged with careful, thoughtful feedback.

-Often the most you can hope for is a generalized "It was OK", "Great", or the dreaded: "Mmm, perhaps we'll give xxx a turn next time" type of comment.
+Often the most you can hope for is a generalized "It was OK.", "Great!
+You were amazing!", or the dreaded: "Mmm.
+Perhaps we'll give someone else a turn next time." type of comment.

-Nice or nasty, it doesn't tell you anything useful.
+Nice or nasty, they don't tell you anything useful.

 What is rated in a speech evaluation?